-- 3.5.6.1 Where possible, mitigation measures will be embedded into the design of the Proposed Development (Offshore) applications, specifically Caledonia North and Caledonia South. - 3.5.6.2 Where embedded mitigation measures have been developed into the design of the Proposed Development (Offshore) with specific regard to MW&SQ, these are described in Table 3-13.
-The impact assessment presented in Sections 3.7 to 3.8 take into account this embedded mitigation.
+- 3.5.6.1 Where possible, mitigation measures will be embedded into the design of Caledonia North. - 3.5.6.2 Where embedded mitigation measures have been developed into the design of Caledonia North with specific regard to MW&SQ, these are described in Table 3-13.
+The impact assessment presented in Sections 3.7 and 3.8 take into account this embedded mitigation.